-This vegan nectarine tart is summery, light and refreshing!
-A crispy shortcrust base with a smooth sweet cashew cream, sweetened and topped with nectarines.
+This vegan nectarine tart is light and refreshing!
+It has a crispy shortcrust base and a smooth cashew cream that is sweetened and topped with nectarines.

 All year long, I wait for Summer's bountiful supply of stone fruit, mangoes and berries.
 And when Summer hits, I make up for lost time and refuse to have any other fruit in sight!